 From camp we travel east to Carnegie Station, the last outpost before the Gibson Desert.
 At Carnegie we will refuel.
 There is a store and small museum with information on Len Beadell here.
 We then travel past Mt.
 Nossiter to our camp at Mungilli Claypan a RAMSAR listed ephemeral wetland in the Gibson Desert Nature Reserve.

 From camp we travel to Everard Junction.
 From here the Gary Highway, another Beadell road heads north.
 A short walk brings us to the top of Mt.
 Everard, affording spectacular views of the Gibson Desert.
 The track is very rocky and rough as it turns southward toward Mt.
 Beadell.
 Here you can climb to the top which houses a memorial theodolite to Len Beadell.
 We continue on past Notabilis Hill to our camp near Mt.
-Samuel.
+Samuel on the Heather Highway.

 We travel south along the Heather Highway- named after outback legend David Hewitt's daughter Heather.
 David is reputed at the time the highway was named to have said, "If its good enough for Len Beadell, its good enough for me".
 We pick up the Great Central Road at Steptoes Turnoff.
 From here we travel to Warburton to refuel.
 We travel north along the Great Central Road and camp on the Rebecca east of Giles Meteorological Station, in view of the Petermann Range.